bsmietanka/spixel/README.txt

     Press "Configure"
 	Select the compiler (e.g. Visual Studio 12 2013 Win64)
 	Press "Configure"
-	In OpenCV_DIR Specify where opencv is installed
+	Specify where OpenCV, libpng and png++ are installed in OpenCV_DIR, PNG_LIBRARY_DEBUG, PNG_LIBRARY_RELEASE, PNG_PNG_INCLUDE_DIR,
+	png++_INCLUDE_DIR
 	Press "Configure" and "Generate"
 	Use sln file to build the binary (spixel.exe)

 ===== USAGE =====

-spixel executable takes three or four parameters
+spixel executable takes two, three or four parameters.
+Run spixel for more info.
 For "monocular segmentation" run it as

+    spixel config.yml file_name

+or, alternatively, if you want to process multiple files, run it as

-    spixel config.yml directory_with_images file_pattern
+    spixel config_batch.yml directory_with_images file_pattern

 where config.yml is a configuration file in yml format where parameters of the algorithm are specified.
-For an example see examples/basic directory and run run.sh or run.bat file.
+For an example see examples/basic directory and run run.sh, run_batch.sh or run.bat, run_batch.bat files.
 Results appear in seg and out directories.

 For stereo segmentation run it as

-    spixel config.yml directory_with_images file_pattern disparity_extension_pattern

-For an example see examples/stereo directory.
+    spixel config_stereo_kitti.yml file_name left_disparity_file_name

+or, alternatively, if you want also to run SGM to obtain disparity, run it as

+    spixel config_stereo_kitti_sgm.yml left_file_name right_file_name

+See examples/stereo directory for appropriate yml files.
+Configuration files in this directory contain parameters used to give reported performance on kitti database.
 Results appear in disp, seg, and out directories.

-Descriptions of possible parameters are found in the two yml files.
+Descriptions of possible parameters are found in yml files.

 ===== CONTACT =====